IreneKilgannon/DataAnalytics/README.md

 # Analysis of the Palmer Penguins Data Set
 ***

+Author: Irene Kilgannon

 This repository is my analysis of the Palmer Penguins data set.
-This analysis was the assessment task for the module, Principles of Data Analytics as part of the H. Dip in Science in Data Analytics, ATU.
+This analysis was the assessment task for the module, Principles of Data Analytics as part of the H. Dip in Science in Data Analytics, Atlantic Technological University.

 ## Purpose of The Project